curated-intel/Log4Shell-IOCs/README.md

 #### Analyst Comments:

-- IOCs shared by these feeds are `VERY LOW COFIDENCE` we strongly recommend `NOT` adding them to a blocklist
+- IOCs shared by these feeds are `LOW-TO-MEDIUM COFIDENCE` we strongly recommend `NOT` adding them to a blocklist
-- These could potentially be used for Threat Hunting and could be added to a watchlist
+- These could potentially be used for `THREAT HUNTING` and could be added to a `WATCHLIST`
-- Curated Intel members at various organisations recommend focusing on post-exploitation activity by threats leveraging Log4Shell
+- Curated Intel members at various organisations recommend to `FOCUS ON POST-EXPLOITATION ACTIVITY` by threats leveraging Log4Shell (ex. threat actors, botnets)
 - IOCs include JNDI requests (LDAP, but also DNS and RMI), cryptominers, DDoS bots, as well as Meterpreter or Cobalt Strike
 - Critical IOCs to monitor also include attacks using DNS-based exfiltration of environment variables (e.g. keys or tokens) - see [here](https://twitter.com/captainGeech42/status/1470055184449613829)